-The 20 Most Difficult Languages in the World to Learn
+The Hardest Languages in the World to Learn

 Finnish has a reputation for being a tricky language to learn, and with good reason.
-Nouns have 15 different cases, while English has only three: subjective, objective, possessive.
+Nouns have 15 different cases, while in English, they have only three: subjective, objective, possessive.
 The language is in the Finno-Urgic language family, so it doesn't have any Latin or German influence to help you guess what something means.

 Unusual grammar, difficult pronunciation, and six different tones make Vietnamese a challenge for English speakers.
-So, how long does it take to master Vietnamese?
+So, how long does it take to master it?

-Expect to spend around 1,100 hours in class to attain speaking and reading proficiency, according to the Foreign Service Institute.
-Still, learning the language is not without merits: Learning Vietnamese can definitely help you navigate around one of the 20 Most Zen Places on Earth.
+Expect to spend around 1,100 hours in class to attain speaking and reading proficiency, according to the FSI.

 The trickiest part of Mongolian is the pronunciation.
-Once you've got that down, the grammar's not so hard, as long as you know Finnish, and the alphabet's a breeze, assuming you can read Russian.
+Once you've got that down, the grammar is not so hard, as long as you know Finnish.
+And the alphabet's a breeze, assuming you can read Russian.
 If you don't meet those two criteria, though, it is a very challenging language to master.

 Hungarian is a member of the same small language family as Finnish, so the average English speaker won't be finding much familiarity in its vocabulary.
 It also has 18 cases and 14 vowels, which makes saying things right particularly difficult.

 The language also relies more heavily on idioms than other languages, so if you dropped out of the sky with a few select phrases under your belt, you might feel like everyone is speaking in inside jokes or a secret code.